seal-research/secvul-llm-study/README.md

-# Evaluating the Effectiveness of Large Language Models in Detecting Security Vulnerabilities
+# Understanding the Effectiveness of Large Language Models in Detecting Security Vulnerabilities

 # Installation